Melica: Planting, Growing, and Care

 - A sun or partial shade plant, depending on the species, it forms graceful, flowing clumps with fine foliage

-- Extremely hardy and very low-maintenance, it requires little care
+- Extremely hardy and very easy to grow, it requires little care

-- It thrives in natural or contemporary gardens, in borders, rockeries and even containers
+- It thrives in natural or contemporary gardens, in borders, rockeries, and even pots

-Melica, also known as melic grass, is a lovely ornamental grass prized for its delicate summer flowering with fine spikes of flowers.
-Creamy-white and silky in Melica ciliata (silky-spiked melic), purple in Melica altissima ‘Atropurpurea‘, and delicate like a shower of rice grains in Melica uniflora var. albida, they rise above the swaying mass of slender, graphic foliage that persists during mild winters.
+Melica, also known as melic grass, is a lovely ornamental grass prized for its delicate summer flowering in fine spikes of flowers.
+Creamy-white and silky in Melica ciliata (the ciliate melic grass), purple in Melica altissima ‘Atropurpurea‘, and delicate like a shower of rice in Melica uniflora var. albida, they rise above the swaying mass of fine, graphic foliage that persists in mild winters.

-It forms well-defined clumps ranging from 20 cm to 1.20 m in height when in flower for Melica altissima, the tallest of the genus.
-This herb has a light and delicate structure.
+It forms well-defined clumps, ranging from 20 cm to 1.20 m in height when in flower for Melica altissima, the tallest of the genus.
+This herb has a light and delicate graphic appeal.

-It’s an easy-care grass, very hardy and exceptionally simple to grow: just cut back the foliage in late winter, around March.
-Among melic grasses, you’ll find species suited to sun, partial shade, or even full shade, with some tolerating drought while others prefer soil that remains moist.
+It is an easy-to-maintain grass, very hardy and exceptionally easy to grow: simply cut back the foliage in late winter, around March.
+Among the melic grasses, you’ll find species suited to sun, partial shade, or even full shade, with some tolerating drought and others preferring moist soil.

 With its graceful, swaying silhouette, it adds structure, poetry, and volume to naturalistic borders, rockeries, pathway edges, and even containers.
 Choose the one that suits you best!